mattstyles/yeoman-angular-express-plus/README.md

 Contains Angular and all the client-side goodies and uses the Angular versions of the bootstrap interactive elements.
 Check out the [client-side usage example](#usage-example).

+__express__

+Backs the Angular client-side shizzle with a little express server out the back, ready to be extended.

+__express-hogan__

+Adds [Hogan.js](http://twitter.github.io/hogan.js/) into the server side mix.
+Currently still just serves html.

 ## Detailed Usage Instructions